Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Regularity condition and patchwork condition

 \subsection{Regularity condition}

 Let us see how the regularity condition works for the model of (\ref{eq:action-F1}).
-As we have mentioned in section \ref{sec:outline}, our regularity condition requests that ${\cal F}$ is regular in the entire region of the bulk spacetime.
+Since this model exhibits linear conductivity, the conductivity can be calculated by a method using the Kubo formula without using the method we are about to propose.
+However, we use this simplest model to demonstrate how our method works.
+As we have mentioned in Sec.~\ref{sec:outline}, our regularity condition requests that ${\cal F}$ is regular in the entire region of the bulk spacetime.
 In the Schwarzschild coordinates, we have

 $\mathcal{F}(u)$ has a chance to be divergent only at the event horizon where $g_{tt}$ vanishes.\footnote{Note that the effective horizon coincides with the event horizon of the bulk geometry in this model.} In order to avoid the divergence of $\mathcal{F}(u)$, we need to set $E^2 g_{xx} - J^2=0$ at the horizon which gives the right answer